Watch Christine And The Queens perform unreleased track on ‘Jools Holland’

 The French singer-songwriter – who is performing as the character Redcar for his current project – aired two songs on Jools Holland on Saturday night (October 29) as well as giving Redcar his live debut.

-He performed lead single ‘je te vois enfin’ and unveiled the currently unreleased track ‘tu sais ce’.
+He performed lead single ‘je te vois enfin’ and unveiled the currently unreleased track ‘tu sais ce qu’il me faut’.

-‘Je te vois enfin’ can be seen below while ‘tu sais ce’ is available to watch on BBC iPlayer at the 5minute, 15 second mark.
+‘Je te vois enfin’ can be seen below while ‘tu sais ce qu’il me faut’ is available to watch on BBC iPlayer at the 5minute, 15 second mark.

 ‘Redcar’ was due for release on September 28 but was pushed back to November 11 after Chris suffered an injury in rehearsals.